mmhqs/simultaneous-min-max-algorithm/README.md

-# Simultaneous Min Max Algorithm
+# Simultaneous Min.
+Max.
+Algorithm
 This repo presents a Python implementation of the Simultaneous Minimum and Maximum algorithm.

 This algorithm is an efficient technique for finding the minimum and maximum values in a array, optimizing the number of comparisons.